jdoleary/Spellmasons/docs/TasksCurrent.md

     - new animation
 # Optimization
 - QuerySelectorAll -> UpdateCardBadges is taking a lot of CPU
-- Split sprite sheet for more efficient development
 - Optimize: targeting spells seem pretty slow in prediction
 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too
 - Test early exit (infinite loop protection) for headless gameloop